ga-chicago/wdi5-course-notes/05_node_week/express.md

 ## Set up Express

 Now that you've set up all the Gulp tasks you *know for sure* you're going to be using, it's time to start coding your Express app.

+The first step in coding an Express app is installing the depndencies you *know you need* to run an Express app.
+Express comes with a great API on its own that allows you to set up routes paired with methods.
+Next, install the required packages.
+You'll want:

+- `express`  - The web framework
+- `express-handlebars`  - A library that sllows use to use Handkeba